2016 Kidapawan protests: Social media

 Those who expressed their solidarity with the protesters, as well as those calling for justice for the incident, used the hashtag #BigasHindiBala (Rice not Bullets) on social media.
 On Twitter, the hashtag received about 63.5 million impressions from around 1:00 p.m. to 10 p.m.
 PST of April 2, 2016.
 The phrase "Bigas Hindi Bala" was still used by the protesting farmer groups under the administration of Rodrigo Duterte.

 Hacking incidents

 One day after the dispersal of the protesting farmers, two government websites of Cotabato were taken down by alleged hackers.
 On its Facebook page, Anonymous Philippines claimed responsibility for the hacking with a "distributed denial-of-service attack" (DDOS attack).

 Investigations

 A Senate Committee on Justice and Human Rights hearing on the incident will be conducted on April 8, 2016, at the University of Southeastern Philippines in Davao City, according to the committee chairman Sen. Aquilino Pimentel III.

 As confirmed by P/Sr. Supt.
 Danilo Peralta, administrative head of PNP director, P/Sr. Supt.
 Alexander Tagum and Kidapawan police director P/Supt.
 John Calinga were relieved from their posts.

+In June 2016, the Commission on Human Rights recommended the filing of criminal, civil, and administrative charges against police, government officials, and protest organizers.
+A CHR resolution stated, "Whatever violence may have come from the side of the protesters, there is no justifying the use by the Philippine National Police of firearms.
+It is clear that the PNP fired the first shot in a situation where they were not even supposed to bring guns...
+The principles of peaceful dispersal, negotiations and maximum tolerance prescribed under the PNP Operations Manual were not observed".